KaiChen1998/GeoDiffusion/README.md

 ### 1. Prepare dataset

 We primarily use the [nuImages](https://www.nuscenes.org/nuimages) and [COCO-Stuff](https://cocodataset.org/#home) datasets for training GeoDiffusion.
 Download the image files from the official websites.
-For better training performance, we follow [mmdetection3d](https://github.com/open-mmlab/mmdetection3d/blob/main/configs/nuimages/README.md/#introduction) to convert the nuImages dataset into COCO format, while the converted annotation file for the COCO-Stuff dataset can be download via [HuggingFace](https://huggingface.co/datasets/KaiChen1998/coco-stuff-geodiffusion).
+For better training performance, we follow [mmdetection3d](https://github.com/open-mmlab/mmdetection3d/blob/main/configs/nuimages/README.md/#introduction) to convert the nuImages dataset into COCO format, while the converted annotation file for COCO-Stuff can be download via [HuggingFace](https://huggingface.co/datasets/KaiChen1998/coco-stuff-geodiffusion).
 The data structure should be as following after all files are download.

 ```
 ├── data